The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

   </tr>
 </table>

 ## Role Actions

-All jobs also have a several role-specific actions that they can use
+All jobs also have several role-specific actions they can use.

 <table>
   <tr>